sidpalas/BSAI/README.md

 ![learning vs random](./images/learningVsRandom.png)

-(In this case, attempting to shoot at the same square multiple times still counts as a turn, causing some very high turn counts occasionally)
+(In this case, attempting to shoot at the same square multiple times still counts as a turn, causing some very high turn counts occasionally -- considering this was a 2x2 grid with a single ship of length 2...)

 It also clearly improves over time as it plays: